Custom scripting technical overview

 • The maximum size of a custom script is 4GB

-Patchworks custom scripting code is packaged into containers and run as serverless functions.
+Patchworks custom scripting code is packaged into containers and runs as serverless functions.

 Script creation & execution

-The diagram below provides a simplified illustration of what happens when a custom script is created and then executed.
+The diagrams below provide a simplified illustration of what happens when a custom script is built and executed.

 Last updated